Rabadash8820/UnityAssemblies/README.md

 ### Removing the default reference to UnityEngine.dll

-You may not want to keep our default reference to `UnityEngine.dll`, e.g., if you only need a reference to some other Unity assembly, or want to reference Unity's module assemblies directly.
+You may not want to keep the default reference to `UnityEngine.dll`, e.g., if you only need a reference to some other Unity assembly, or want to reference Unity's module assemblies directly.
 To remove the `Reference` from your project, simply use the MSBuild Item remove syntax, i.e., add the following line to an `<ItemGroup>` in your `.csproj`: